How industrial digital transformation helps plants and factories cut costs, increase profits, and win the competition under pressure and sanctions

 Sensors: Machines Under 24/7 Watch

-1. Sensors are devices that monitor equipment, collect data about its condition, and warn about possible failures.
+Sensors are devices that monitor equipment, collect data on its condition, and warn about possible breakdowns.
 In industry, they are used to monitor machines, pipelines, or even entire plants.

-8. They monitor pumps and turbines, spotting anomalies 2-3 weeks before failure.
+They monitor pumps and turbines, spotting anomalies 2 to 3 weeks before a breakdown.

-12. Business value: Reliability: fewer breakdowns and stoppages.
-Savings: preventive repairs cost less.
-Planning: you know when to replace equipment.
+Savings: preventive repairs are cheaper.
+Planning: you know when to upgrade equipment.

 Cloud platforms: manage your business from any device

-1. Cloud platforms are online services where business data and management software are stored.
+Cloud platforms are online services where data and business management software are stored.

-2. They let you monitor production, supply, and customers from any device, from an office laptop to a phone or tablet on the road.
+They let you monitor production, supplies, and customers from any device, from a laptop in the office to a phone or tablet on the go.

-3. All data, from orders to machine status, is collected in one place.
+All data, from orders to machine condition, is collected in one place.

 Why can’t you put it off?

-1. Industry 4.0 is a new revolution in manufacturing, where the key role is played by introducing new developments, technologies, and AI into production processes to improve optimization and efficiency.
-Deloitte found that 80% of CIS plant executives understand that survival is impossible without digitalization.
+Industry 4.0 is a new revolution in manufacturing, where the introduction of new developments, technologies, and AI into production processes plays a key role in optimization and greater efficiency.
+Deloitte found that 80% of CIS plant executives understand that survival without digitalization is impossible.

 The benefits of digitalization: what you gain